 What’s in this stir fry?
 Tender thin strips of chicken, colorful shredded veggies like cabbage and carrot, some shiitake mushrooms and delicious omelette strips, all getting drenched in hoisin laden stir fry sauce.

-If stir fry is on your mind tonight, wok up this Moo Shu Chicken, you will be coming back to this one again and again...
+If stir fry is what you’re craving tonight, my Moo Shu Chicken will hit the spot.
+Trust me, once you try it, you’ll be coming back to it again and again!

 Stir fries are easy meals, yet they are colorful and nutritious, loaded with veggies and protein.
-We have some great stir fry dishes on GypsyPlate.
-Our Mongolian Beef, Hunan Shrimp, Bo Luc Lac, and Thai Cashew Chicken are just a few of them, which are jam packed with flavors.
+I have some great stir fry dishes on GypsyPlate.
+My Mongolian Beef, Hunan Shrimp, Bo Luc Lac, and Thai Cashew Chicken are just a few of them, which are jam packed with flavors.

 Most of them are ready in a matter of minutes, if all the chopping is prepped before you heat up your wok.

-We were very curious about Moo Shu, as it seems very popular in some of the American-Chinese restaurants in big cities here in the states.
-After making our version of this Moo Shu Chicken, we can see why it got so popular.
+I was really curious about Moo Shu, as it seems very popular in some of the American-Chinese restaurants in big cities here in the states.
+After making my version of this Moo Shu Chicken, I can see why it got so popular.

 What is Moo Shu Chicken